 - Lacking in confidence or have poor self-esteem.

 The Ride High Programme is delivered by qualified teachers and experienced Clubroom Leaders and supported by volunteers.
-All workers receive regular safeguarding and first aid training, and have DBS clearance.
+All workers receive regular safeguarding and first aid training and have DBS clearance.
 Health and Safety Policy and Risk Assessments are in place, as is Public Liability insurance.
-All the relevant policies are available in the How to refer a Child section of our website.
+All the relevant policies can be found here.

 Costs and sources of funding